 This part of Key Action 1 is managed by Ecorys UK as part of the UK National Agency.

-What mobility activities are possible?
+What activities are possible?

 Youth exchanges allow groups of young people (aged 13 to 30) from different countries to meet and live together for up to 21 days.
 During a youth exchange, participants work together on a chosen topic through a mix of workshops, exercises, debates, role-plays, simulations, outdoor activities etc. designed and prepared by them before the exchange.